 REMOVE risen dough and divide into 8-10 balls.
 Place the balls on a lightly floured baking sheet.
 Cover and rest for 30-40 minutes.
 You could cover securely and rest in the refrigerator overnight.

-HEAT a large heavy based fry pan or cast iron pan and brush lightly with a little oil.
-Place the flatten dough in the heated fry pan and cook lightly 2 minutes each side.
+HEAT a large heavy-based frypan or cast iron pan and brush lightly with a little oil.
+Place the flattened dough in the heated fry pan and cook lightly for 2 minutes on each side.
 Traditionally it is cooked on an open flame.
-You could try browning at the end on your gas flame if you have gas.
+You could try browning at the end of your gas flame if you have gas.
 I prefer to keep it simple.
 Tip - cover with a clean tea towel or cloth as you go to trap the moisture and heat.

 Sue Maree P Tips

 - Store in a sealed container for 2-3 days.
 If you are in a warm climate you may need to store it in the fridge.
 Re-heat by popping in the toaster.

 - Suitable for freezing the dough and cooked bread.
 Store in a sealed container for up to 1 month.
 The defrost well in my toaster.
 Delicious for lunch or dinner.
 We have even had them for breakfast.